iza-habjan/message/readme.md

 # btoa()

 The **btoa()** method creates a **Base64-encoded ASCII string** from a **binary string** (i.e., a String object in which each character in the string is treated as a byte of binary data).
 **Syntax**

 ### btoa(stringToEncode)

+# atob()

+The **atob()** function decodes a string of data which has been encoded using Base64 encoding.
+You can use the btoa() method to encode and transmit data which may otherwise cause communication problems, then transmit it and use the atob() method to decode the data again.
+For example, you can encode, transmit, and decode control characters such as ASCII values 0 through 31.
+**Syntax**

+### atob(encodedData)